Capital: Road Town

 Our ferry schedules for the BVI are updated for 2013.

 Location of department stores and notable differences from continental shopping are explained in the where to shop section.

 Approximate cost of groceries and good tips to save money can be found in shopping and services.

-Most restaurants and bars offer a traditional Caribbean experience, but the BVI is home to a worldly range of cuisine.
+Most restaurants and bars offer a traditional Caribbean experience, but the territory is home to a worldly range of cuisine.

 Culture, Festivals and Events are abundant, starting with the Old Government House Museum and HLSCC concerts.
 As for sport and recreation activities: rugby, soccer and cricket are among the most prominent – on land of course!

 The world famous full moon party takes place every month in locations Bomba Shack and Trellis Bay.

 The British Virgin Islands are a great place for kids.
 Children activities include simple beach time, hiking and even an organized playgroup, meeting twice a week.

 Local ingredients make spas and salons an exclusive experience.